IBM/Ansible-Automation-Platform-L3/docs/Part 2/02 Deploy an AIX Partition.md

 If everything goes smoothly, a virtual machine will be deployed to PowerVC in a matter of minutes.
 If you encounter errors or things don't go as planned — don't panic.
 AAP, as warned about previously, is quite particular about things like indentation.
 A misplaced whitespace or a slipped finger on the keyboard can create a typo that will throw the script into disarray (after all, Ansible will try to execute your instructions exactly as you have written.)

-Go back into the scripts mentioned previously and verify that everything is correct and that all necessary substitutions have been made, then try executing the ```ansible-playbook mkvm.yaml -v``` instruction a second time.
+Go back into the scripts mentioned previously and verify that everything is correct and that all necessary substitutions have been made, then execute the ```ansible-playbook mkvm.yaml -v``` instruction a second time.

 ![](_attachments/part2_figure8.png)
-!!! note "'WARNING' STATUS"
+!!! note "HEALTH STATUS"
     While provisioning of the VM is underway, you may notice that the *State / Health* of the VM temporarily displays a *'Warning'* message.
 You can safely ignore the warning — but for those curious as to why: when you deploy a virtual machine, it remains in the Activating state until either Resource Monitoring and Control (RMC) becomes active or 20 minutes have passed.
 There are several reasons for the virtual machine to stay in the Activating state for 20 minutes and the health of the virtual machine shows that the RMC state is inactive.
 If you are using the activation engine or cloud-init activation packages, the most likely cause for RMC to be inactive is that the activation package did not configure the networking of the virtual machine.

 Once the build task has completed and the status is set to "*Active*," the IP field of the table will be populated with the virtual machine's address.
 Record this information for later.